Hri7566/mpp-server/README.md

         - Server must be setup as a pm2/docker/systemd process for automatic restarting
     - Ability to change tags
         - Similar to the MPP.net server, but uses a Brandon-style admin message
+    - Ability to rename channels
+    - Chat clearing similar to MPP.net

 ## TODO